onyx-and-iris/vban-cmd-python/README.md

 ```

 #### Use with a context manager:
-It is advised to use this code with a context manager.
 Parameter coverage is not as extensive for the RT Packet Service as with the Remote API.

 ### Example 1